mavenplugins/jenkins-unleash-plugin-fork/README.md

 # Unleash Jenkins plugin

-# **DEPRECATED**

-**This plugin is deprecated.**
-The [Apache Maven unleash plugin](https://github.com/shillner/unleash-maven-plugin) is no longer being developed.
-Users should move to other maven release processes, like the [Apache Maven release plugin](https://maven.apache.org/guides/mini/guide-releasing.html).

 License Information:
 ====================
 This software was first published under the Eclipse Publich License v1.0 (EPL-1.0).
 For a better integration with the Jenkins CI server ([https://jenkins.io/](https://jenkins.io/)) and substantial parts of the software that were taken from the [M2 Release Plugin](https://wiki.jenkins-ci.org/display/JENKINS/M2+Release+Plugin), the license has been switched to MIT license.